 This garden bed has lettuce, onions, celery, carrots & peppers in it.

-Garden Bed Four
+Raised Vegetable Garden Bed FOUR

 This garden bed has squash, cucumber, sugar snap peas, corn & more tomatoes.

 I added a few more cucumber seeds to the garden bed today hoping they will forget they like them.